Updated June 27, 2023

 |Certification: SM requires CSM/CSPO certification from the Scrum Alliance.||Certification: PM requires PMP or Prince 2 certification.|

 The million-dollar question: who would justify the role better?
-Well, in the agile world Scrum Master would be a better fit.
+In the agile world, Scrum Master would be a better fit.
 And the companies that follow the conventional waterfall model, a Project Manager would be a good option.
-While, for the companies who are in the transitory phase from waterfall to agile, both the roles can be interchanged.
-As there are no set rules as to Scrum Master has to be necessarily technically sound, but basic technical knowledge is required so as to follow the processes properly.
-Thus, in such cases, a Scrum Master can take over the responsibility of Project Manager and vice-versa whichever is suitable for the project.
-Now, that we are aware of what makes them distinct and how they operate, it’s clearer to comprehend ‘who’ can fit ‘where’ and in ‘what’ circumstances!
+While for companies that are in the transitory phase from waterfall to agile, both roles can be interchanged.
+As there are no set rules as to Scrum Master has to be necessarily technically sound, basic technical knowledge is required to follow the processes correctly.
+Thus, in such cases, a Scrum Master can take over the responsibility of Project Manager and vice-versa, whichever is suitable for the project.
+Now that we know what makes them distinct and how they operate it’s clearer to comprehend ‘who’ can fit ‘where’ and in ‘what’ circumstances!

 We hope that this EDUCBA information on “Scrum Master vs Project Manager” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.